ably/ably-dotnet/unity/README.md

 # **ably-unity**
-  Ably `unity` project is under `ably-dotnet` folder.
+  Ably `unity` project is under cloned `ably-dotnet` folder.
 Use unity-hub to open the project with LTS unity version.

 ## **Requirements**
 1. Git - VCS for ably-dotnet